-These are soo simple to make–just toss them with some olive oil and salt, bake them, and sprinkle with parmesan cheese!
-They turned out better than great!
-Plus, kale is SO good for you!
+- Fast: Kale chips are so EASY and fast to make!
+Just toss them with some olive oil and salt, bake them, and sprinkle with parmesan cheese!

 - Healthy Applesauce Oat Muffins

 - 5-6 cloves garlic , minced

 - 3 teaspoons olive oil